-The objective of the Surgical Technologist program is to provide the student with the appropriate didactic theory and hands-on skills required and necessary, to prepare them for entry level positions as certified surgical technologists in today's health care centers, clinics, and facilities.
+The objective of the Surgical Technologist program is to provide the student with the appropriate didactic theory and handson skills required and necessary, to prepare them for entry level positions as certified surgical technologists in today's health care centers, clinics, and facilities.
 The combination of introduced skills taught in this program, will prepare students for the ever-changing field of medicine and surgical technology.
 Students study principles and practices of surgical technology, anatomy and physiology, microbiology and infection control, asepsis and patient care skills, surgical pharmacology, instrumentation and equipment, and in addition to their clinical rotations, students also have the opportunity to practice their skills in two "mock" surgical practicums.

 The Surgical Technologist program is a 1280 Clock Hour / 75.0 Credit Unit course of study, consisting of 10 individual learning units, called modules.
 Of these modules, two are spent in the clinical site.
-The Surgical Technologist program is currently in the process of being reviewed and securing accreditation by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and the Accreditation Review Committee on Education in Surgical Technology (ARC-ST).
-Once the College has been accredited by these two regulatory bodies, and upon successful completion of the entire course of study, students are eligible to take the national certification exam, sponsored by the Liaison Council on Certification for the Surgical Technologist (LCC-ST).
+The Surgical Technologist program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and the Accreditation Review Committee on Education in Surgical Technology (ARC-ST).
+Upon successful completion of the entire course of study, students are eligible to take the national certification exam, sponsored by the Liaison Council on Certification for the Surgical Technologist (LCC-ST).
 The LCC-ST awards certificates to those who demonstrate their theoretical and practical knowledge by passing the national surgical technologist examination.
-Graduates who pass this exam earn the distinction of being to work as a CST, or Certified Surgical Technologist.
+Graduates who pass this exam earn the distinction of being able to work as a CST, or Certified Surgical Technologist.